ray-project/ray/doc/source/serve/tutorials/hpu_inference_serve.md

-# Serving an inference model on Intel Gaudi
+# Serving an inference model on Intel Habana Gaudi

+[Habana® Gaudi® AI Processor (HPU)](https://habana.ai) training processors are AI hardware accelerators designed by Habana Labs.
+They are designed to maximize training throughput and efficiency, while providing developers with optimized software and tools that scale to many workloads and systems.
+For more information, check out [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/).

 In this tutorial, we will go through two examples: